-Nucleons in this mode begin to interact in collisions not through slow partons, but directly as integral objects.
-Moreover, the slow partons themselves, which are non-relativistic objects, are not formed in this mode.\footnote{This should not lead to a significant distortion of asymptotic estimate (\ref{s8}), since only a limited number of partons whose longitudinal momenta close to their transverse mass, are cut off.} In practical terms, switching to this mode means that the growth of the longitudinal size of the nucleon must stop.
+In this mode, the nucleons interact in collisions not through slow (uncorrelated) partons, but as integral objects.
+Moreover, the slow partons, which are non-relativistic, are not formed at all in this mode.\footnote{This should not lead to significant distortion of asymptotic estimate (\ref{s8}), because only a limited number of partons are cut off.} The reason is actually indicated above.
+Namely, the appearance of slow partons leads to an increase in the length of the nucleon and, hence, to a decrease in the density of the partons.
+The latter property leads to an increase in the coupling between the partons, and this prevents the appearance of non-relativistic slow partons which inevitably lag behind the bulk of other (relativistic) partons during the longitudinal motion.
+Practically, this means stopping the growth of the longitudinal size of nucleons.

-In simplest model, the corresponding scenario for the evolution of the longitudinal size may be described as follows.
-For simplicity, we use a purely geometric interpretation, i.e.~we assume that the nucleon at rest can be represented as a regular ball with a three-dimensional radius $R_{\mbox{ v}}^2 = (3/2) {\cal R}_{\mbox{ v}}^2$.
-Then the law of liner increasing with the energy of the longitudinal radius $R_L$ can be written as
+The simplest model that parametrically describes the evolution of the longitudinal size of nucleons looks as follows.
+We use a purely geometric interpretation, i.e.~we assume that the nucleon at rest can be represented as a regular ball with a three-dimensional radius $R_{\mbox{ v}}^2 = (3/2) {\cal R}_{\mbox{ v}}^2$.
+In this case the linear growth of the longitudinal radius $R_L $ of the nucleon is written as

-Here $E = \sqrt{s}/2$ is the energy of the nucleon in c.m.s., $M$ is its mass, and $\xi$ is an energy-independent parameter.
-The $\xi$ is unknown {\it a rpiori}.
-However, it can be estimated based on the condition of achieving a three-dimensional density $\rho(s)$ of some critical value $\rho_c$.
-Really, estimating the spatial volume of the fast nucleon as $2 R_L \pi {\cal R}^2$, we get $\rho(s) = 2 R_L / \varrho$, where the two-dimensional density $\varrho$ is defined in (\ref{s3}).
-The critical value $\rho_c$ can be estimated as the inverse three-dimensional volume $V_c = (4/3)\pi r_c^3$, where $r_c$ is the ``confinement radius''.
-The equating $\rho(s_1) = \rho_c $ gives
+Here $E = \sqrt{s}/2$ is the energy of the nucleon, $M$ is its mass, and $\xi$ is a parameter.
+We estimate $\xi$ from the condition that three-dimensional density of the partons reaches a critical (small) value $\rho_c$.
+Namely, assuming the spatial volume of the fast nucleon is $2 R_L \pi {\cal R}^2$, we have $\rho(s) = \varrho / (2 R_L)$, where the two-dimensional density $\varrho$ is given in (\ref{s3}).
+The critical density $\rho_c$ can be estimated as the inverse volume $V_c = (4/3)\pi r_c^3$, where $r_c$ (``confinement radius'') determines the maximum distance by which the partons can move away from each other.
+The condition $\rho(s_1) = \rho_c $ gives